RedisLabs/redislabs-docs/content/modules/redis-stack.md

          /modules/redis-stack.md
 ---

-[Redis Stack](https://redis.io/docs/stack) enables multiple modules to be used with open source Redis databases; it simplifies installation and deployment.
+[Redis Stack](https://redis.io/docs/stack) simplifies installation and deployment of multiple modules with open source Redis databases.

 Redis Enterprise Cloud and Redis Enterprise Software support all capabilities of [Redis Stack](https://redis.io/docs/stack).

-For Fixed for Free subscriptions, Redis Enterprise Cloud supports Redis Stack through the [Create database]({{< relref "/rc/databases/create-database" >}}) workflow.
+For Fixed or Free subscriptions, Redis Enterprise Cloud supports Redis Stack through the [Create database]({{< relref "/rc/databases/create-database" >}}) workflow.

 When you create a new database in a Fixed or Free Redis Enterprise Cloud subscription, you can set the **Type** property to _Redis Stack_.